Lehmol/ck-frontend/README.md

-# Commit Kings - Components repository
+# Commit Kings - Frontend repository

-This is the Components repository for a Gomoku game
+This is the frontend repository for a Gomoku game

 ## Installation